rtrppl/orgrr/readme.md

 ### Origin story

-Orgrr is an almost feature-complete replica of the core functionality of [org-roam v1](https://github.com/org-roam/org-roam-v1) built using [ripgrep](https://github.com/BurntSushi/ripgrep) (rg), a lot of regex and hashtables.
+Orgrr began as an almost feature-complete replica of the core functionality of [org-roam v1](https://github.com/org-roam/org-roam-v1), built using [ripgrep](https://github.com/BurntSushi/ripgrep) (rg), a lot of regex and hashtables.
 It does recognize alternative note titles (`#+roam_alias`) and tags (`#+roam_tags`) as introduced by org-roam.
 Orgrr currently only works with [org-files](https://orgmode.org) (i.e. in a technical sense: files ending in .org).

 **A crucial difference between org-roam and orgrr is the use of databases.
 Orgrr only relies on rg to update it's data about org-files and their meta-data.
 The aim is to have as little dependencies as possible.
 A second difference is that orgrr sticks to the ideal of every note being a single file.
 The final difference is relative minimalism - orgrr should have all the features that are necessary and draw on org-mode/Emacs for everything else.**

-This is a package to address my needs and I have been using orgrr almost every day for more than six months now (September 2023).
-My main container has about 3700 notes and the speed between org-roam and orgrr is comparable.
+This is a package to address my needs and I have been using orgrr almost every day for more than nine months now (December 2023).
+My main container has now close to 4000 notes and the speed between org-roam and orgrr is comparable.
+Even on a Rasberry Pi 5 rg needs less than a second to extract all of the meta-data (see below)!

+**As there is no database involved, orgrr works great with [Dropbox](https://www.dropbox.com/), [Google Drive](https://drive.google.com/) or other file-syncing solutions.**

 ### Basic design of a note